Interaction-Induced Wave Function Collapse Respects Conservation Laws: Introduction

+By focusing on the interactions that are responsible for both the exchange of conserved quantities and the generation of entanglement relations we pick out the basis into which the wave function collapses in the most natural way.
+This focus also leads, very naturally, to a stochastic collapse equation.
+The collapse operator is defined in terms of interaction potentials with a time dependence related to the rate at which entanglement is generated.
+By examining the evolution of the wave function described by this equation in configuration space, it can be shown that momentum and orbital angular momentum are strictly conserved at every stage of evolution.

+The stochastic collapse equation also conserves energy within the limited range of accuracy provided by a nonrelativistic formulation.
+It insures strict conservation in all situations in which the Schr\"{o}dinger equation \textit{correctly} predicts energy conservation.
+In addition, and most importantly, it shows that the apparent increase in kinetic energy associated with the narrowing of wave packets during collapse is correlated with compensating changes in the systems with which it has become entangled through prior interactions.

+The very small discrepancies with strict conservation implied by the collapse equation occur in exactly the same situations in which the predictions of the standard nonrelativistic Schr\"{o}dinger equation become less accurate, and they are of the same magnitude as the inaccuracies.
+The only forms of energy that the conventional theory can describe are potential energy and nonrelativistic kinetic energy.
+The small deviations in kinetic energy due to relativistic mass increase (of order $ \approx 10^{-4} \, - \, 10^{-5}$ at low speeds) are not accounted for, nor is the radiation associated with accelerated motion and changes of state.
+These discrepancies should be seen as indications of the limitations of a nonrelativistic account, rather than as actual breaches of the conservation law.
+These issues are addressed in considerable detail in Section 7 and Appendix B.

 The structure of the argument is as follows.
-Section 2 examines the reasons that measurements appear to violate conservation laws.
-Section 3 illustrates the main argument of the paper with several examples.
-It examines the often hidden entanglement that results from an interaction between a microscopic and a macroscopic system (such as a preparation apparatus), and attempts to show that this very small amount of entanglement is sufficient to insure that conservation laws are respected in individual cases when measurements induce the collapse of the wave function.
-Section 4 generalizes the argument by examining the evolution of interacting systems in configuration space.
-In Section 5 various views on what happens during quantum measurements are evaluated against the requirement that momentum, energy, and angular momentum should be strictly conserved in all circumstances.
-I argue that this requirement strongly suggests that measurement-like interactions induce a real, nonlocal collapse of the wave function, and that it also leads to a specific form for the stochastic collapse equation that connects collapse to elementary processes.
-The argument is summarized in Section 6.
+Section 2 briefly reviews the way in which interaction generates entanglement and assesses the effect this has on the definition of conserved quantities.
+Section 3 illustrates the main argument of the paper with a simple example.
+It examines the often hidden entanglement that results from an interaction between a microscopic and a macroscopic system (such as a preparation apparatus) in order to show that this very small amount of entanglement is sufficient to insure that conservation laws are respected in individual cases when measurements induce the collapse of the wave function.
+Section 4 describes a stochastic generalization of the Schr\"{o}dinger equation based on interaction potentials.
+Section 5 attempts to determine what are the most reasonable initial conditions to assume in examining the issue of conservation.
+Section 6 provides a proof of strict conservation of momentum and orbital angular momentum.
+Section 7 addresses the issue of conservation of energy.
+Section 8 presents some additional illustrations of the general argument.
+Section 9 summarizes the discussion.